voxel51/fiftyone/docs/source/integrations/openclip.rst

 FiftyOne's model zoo is integrated with the
 `OpenCLIP <https://github.com/mlfoundations/open_clip>`_ library,
-an open source implenetation of OpenAi's CLIP (Contrastive Language-Image Pre-training) model!
+an open source implementation of OpenAI's CLIP (Contrastive Language-Image Pre-training) model!
 Easily run inference with any variation you want with a few lines of code!

 .. _openclip-setup: